osp/osp.work.balsamine.2014-2015/programme/README.txt

 If you have the error «pdf viewer is not available», you need to install chromium-libpdf (tested on Arch Linux).

+If you get an error saying that chromium is not a command, try
+    chromium-browser --enable-print-preview

 First launch